 Besides small carrots it’s really the only people food I give them.
-I learned the hard way that they have sensitive stomachs and used to get Resolve carpet cleaner all the time at the market for “accidents’.
+I learned the hard way that they have sensitive stomachs.
 As for the roasted carcass, it gets put in a pot for a rich chicken stock.

 A little trick I use to quickly shred 2-3 cooked chicken breasts, depending on their size, is to drop them in my kitchen mixer.
 With the paddle attachment I turn it on for a 30 second turn and BAM, the chicken is shredded.

 I like to make a couple pans of these and freeze them for future evenings when time for cooking is short, or you can always give to a friend and neighbor.
 Here is a recipe for the Tomatillo Green Chili sauce, but feel free to use your favorite salsa verde.

 My favorite part of these Green Chile Chicken Enchiladas is the cheese.
 Look at all that golden brown cheesy deliciousness.

 I either make two small 8×8″ pans or a large 13×9″ and freeze for days when I am at a loss or too tired to cook.
 Just remember to take out of the freezer in the morning and come home to pop in the oven for 30 minutes at 350°F. Easy, right?